pkmn/ai/src/static/projects.md

 ## SutadasutoIA

 - Generation 6 BSS, simplified state space by eliminating status moves, EVs, and items
-- not a general purpose AI, intended for repeated battles against the same opponent akin to [Battle Maison](https://bulbapedia.bulbagarden.net/wiki/Battle_Maison) and uses a [hill-climbing algorithm](https://github.com/Sutadasuto/SutadasutoIA/blob/b8a5dfd2/battleControl.py#L298) to optimize team selection from a [pool of
+- not a general-purpose AI, intended for repeated battles against the same opponent akin to [Battle Maison](https://bulbapedia.bulbagarden.net/wiki/Battle_Maison) and uses a [hill-climbing algorithm](https://github.com/Sutadasuto/SutadasutoIA/blob/b8a5dfd2/battleControl.py#L298) to optimize team selection from a [pool of